-As noted at the outset of this chapter, the nature of war and the role of the military in Israel differ substantially from the recent experience of western countries.
-Figure 1 documents that since the first substantial war sparked by the foundation of the State of Israel, the evolution of the Israeli-Palestinian and Israel-Arab conflict has been marked by a series of conflicts that entailed fewer Israeli casualties and were generally quite brief.
-In the interim, Israel has experienced persistent violence in the form of border conflicts, violence by and against Palestinians in the occupied territories, terrorist actions against Israeli civilians, and small and large-scale Israeli military activity in the occupied Palestinian territories.
+As noted at the outset of this chapter, the nature of war and the role of the military in Israel differ substantially from the recent experience of Western countries.
+Figure 14.1 demonstrates that, since the first substantial war sparked by the foundation of the State of Israel, the evolution of the Israeli-Palestinian and Israeli-Arab conflict has been marked by a series of conflicts that entailed fewer Israeli casualties and were generally quite brief.3 In the interim, Israel has experienced persistent violence in the form of border conflicts, violence by and against Palestinians in the occupied territories, terrorist actions against Israeli civilians, and small- and large-scale Israeli military activity in the occupied Palestinian territories.
 The number of Israeli victims of terrorist actions has varied substantially over time.
-A peak was reached during the second Palestinian Intifadah, when the number of fatalities exceeded 450 in one year (2002), but according to official sources even in relatively quiescent periods the annual number of killed and wounded has rarely been less than 300.
+A peak was reached during the Second Palestinian Intifada, when the number of fatalities exceeded 450 in one year (2002), but according to official sources even in relatively quiescent periods the annual number of killed and wounded has rarely been less than 300.4